Pkhoei/customer-churn-prediction/README.md

-# 📊 Customer Churn Prediction
+# 📉 Customer Churn Prediction

-A complete end-to-end project to analyze and visualize customer churn behavior using **SQL**, **Python**, and **Power BI**.
+This project explores customer churn behavior in a telecom dataset and builds end-to-end visual analytics using SQL, Python, and Power BI.

 ---

-## 🚀 Project Overview
+## 🚀 Project Objectives

-This project explores customer churn behavior in a telecom dataset and builds end-to-end visual analytics using SQL, Python, and Power BI.

-- Exploratory Data Analysis using SQL (SQLite)
+- Analyze churn-related patterns using SQL (via SQLite).
-- Executing queries programmatically in Python
+- Execute queries and process data in Python using `pandas` and `sqlite3`.
-- Visualizing data insights in Power BI
+- Design interactive dashboards and KPIs using Power BI.
+- Provide actionable insights for business stakeholders.
+- Lay the foundation for future machine learning modeling (coming soon).

 ---